gvlos/academic-kickstart/content/authors/admin/_index.md

 ---

 Hi!
 I am 27 and have been into AI research for 5+ years now.
-I am currently a first-year PhD student at [Politecnico di Milano](https://www.polimi.it/), working on reinforcement learning in [Marcello Restelli](https://scholar.google.com/citations?user=xdgxRiEAAAAJ&hl=en)'s lab (consistently well-represented at NeurIPS, ICML).
+I am currently a first-year PhD student at [Politecnico di Milano](https://www.polimi.it/), working on reinforcement learning in [Marcello Restelli](https://scholar.google.com/citations?user=xdgxRiEAAAAJ&hl=en)'s lab.
 My PhD is funded by the [AI4REALNET](https://cordis.europa.eu/project/id/101119527) project.
 <!-- I am now a first-year PhD student inside the : using RL to improve electricity and railway networks, air traffic control. -->
 <!-- My research ambition is to use deep reinforcement learning to address fundamental questions in cognitive neuroscience and develop smarter artificial intelligence algorithms. -->

-Previously, I was at the [Machine Learning Genoa Center](https://malga.unige.it/) in the group of [Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/) (also at [MIT](https://cbmm.mit.edu/about/people/rosasco)) and [Agnese Seminara](http://www3.dicca.unige.it/aseminara/).
+Previously, I was at the [Machine Learning Genoa Center](https://malga.unige.it/) in the group of [Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/) and lately [Agnese Seminara](http://www3.dicca.unige.it/aseminara/).

-:brain:  Intelligence  :brain: to me is related to language and evolution.
-I am working on a formal theory out of this idea.
-Reach out if you are interested, I am looking for collaborators!
+:brain:  Intelligence  :brain: to me is strictly connected to language and evolution.
+Reach out if you are interested to work on a formal theory about that, I am looking for collaborators!

 <!-- Check out this recent [conversation](https://www.linkedin.com/posts/malga-machine-learning-genoa-center_facultyspotlight-physics-ai-activity-7048632972110880768-3oEk). -->